adamcatching/multiome-pipeline/README.md

-# SN_atlas
+# multiome-pipeline

-## Substantia Nigra single-nuclei single-cell processing and analysis pipeline
+## Single-Nuclei Multiome Atlas Pipeline

+This pipeline is built off of the Substantia Nigra single-nuclei atlas pipeline here (https://github.com/adamcatching/SN_atlas) and is being updated to be more interchangable between projects.
+Starting off the scripts and Snakemake pipeline work for the Substantia Nigra dataset.

 The Substantia Nigra analysis pipeline was built to take several batches of human Substantia Nigra single-nuclei sequencing samples and process them into a multiome atlas object for further analysis.
 There are a currently number of hardcoded parameters such as the raw data paths and which cell type markers to be used for annotation.
 These should be modified for running this pipeline on a separate atlas, future plans are for making a more universal multiome pipeline with a single config file (see https://github.com/adamcatching/multiome-pipeline).
 The modules of Scanpy (https://github.com/scverse/scanpy), SCVI (https://github.com/scverse/scvi-tools), and snapATAC2 (https://github.com/kaizhang/SnapATAC2) are utilized heavily to produce a multiome atlas with minimal batch effects.